 Fleet Transit Building – Fire Alarm

-Project description and goals: Installation of an audible alarm system that can be heard over work noise.
+Project description & goals: Installation of an audible alarm system that can be heard over work noise.

 Current Status: Project Completed

-Current Status: Request for Proposal (RFP) accepted and contract expected to be awarded in Q4
+Current Status: ongoing, expected to be Completed in Q4

 Town Hall Modernization

-Project description and goals: Due to changes in the service delivery as well as the demographics of Banff since the development of Town Hall, the reception area and how we interact with customers is in need of functional changes.
-This project contemplates:
+Project description & goals: Due to changes in the service delivery as well as the demographics of Banff since the development of Town Hall, the reception area and how we interact with customers is in need of functional changes.
+This project involves:

 - Increase the efficiency of the available space